 The Shaker Plan gives you the full features of the platform, including memberships and affiliate programs, which are not available on the Mover Plan.

 Podia gives you access to both plans on a 14-day free trial (no credit card required).
 You can also terminate the plans anytime.
 However, there will be no refunds for all incurred monthly charges.
-If you terminate your plan after billing, you can use the features until the billed month runs out.
+You can use the features if you terminate your plan after billing until the billed month runs out.

 Finally, on both plans, you get zero transaction fees for all sales and payouts.

 Podia, as an all-in-one platform, does pack a punch in delivering great services.
 Throughout this Podia review, we’ve seen several upsides and downsides.
 However, let’s make a recap with bullet points so you don’t miss any of them.

 - Awesome customer support via email and live chat